 Can I choose to take the SQE or the LPC?

-However, you will only be able to pursue the existing LPC and Training Contract route if you have already commenced a law degree, Graduate Diploma in Law or LPC.
-The cut off for starting these programmes was 31 August 2021.
 You will then have until 2032 to qualify as a solicitor before the LPC and Training Contract route is turned off.
 Even if you have commenced one of the above, you may still decide to take the SQE if you wish.

 What is the SQE?

-Unlike the LPC, the SQE is not a course or study programme, but two sets of examinations.
+Unlike the LPC, the SQE is not a course or study programme, but two sets of closed-book examinations.

-• Do I need anything else to qualify as a solicitor via the SQE?
+Do I need anything else to qualify as a solicitor via the SQE?

 There are four things you will need to qualify as a solicitor:

-• The LPC or SQE?
+The LPC or SQE?
 Things to consider

 Are you already a qualified lawyer?